“Teaching children to read is a fundamental moral obligation of the society.”

 (italics added.
 Johnston & Watson.
 Accelerating Reading and Spelling with Synthetic Phonics)

-As part of their mission to overturn the synthetic phonics initiative, the education academics attempted to subvert the Clackmannanshire research because, unlike the 2006 Torgerson et al meta-analysis and NRP report, it concluded that: ”(S)ynthetic phonics was a more effective approach to teaching reading, spelling and phonemic awareness than analytic phonics.”
+As part of their mission to overturn England’s synthetic phonics initiative, the education academics attempted to subvert the Clackmannanshire research because, unlike the 2006 Torgerson et al meta-analysis and the 2000 NRP report, it concluded that: ”(S)ynthetic phonics was a more effective approach to teaching reading, spelling and phonemic awareness than analytic phonics.”
 (Johnston & Watson, 2004 p351)

 The academics disseminated myths and misinformation about the Clackmannanshire research -see ‘Fact and Fiction about the Clackmannanshire study’, which also includes a comment on the Torgerson et al meta-analysis: